Why internet safety matters

 Role-modelling internet use

-You can model safe and healthy internet use by using digital media and the internet in the way you want your child to use it now and in the future.
+You can model safe and healthy internet use by using digital media and the internet in the way you want your child to use it, now and in the future.
 For example, you might keep internet-connected devices out of bedrooms, and use technology for positive purposes like sending supportive messages to friends.

 Talking about internet use and online content

-And it’s important for your child to understand that if something seems too good to be true, it probably isn’t true.
+And it’s important for your child to understand that if something online seems too good to be true, it probably isn’t true.

 Building an online reputation